pytorch/torchsnapshot/README.md

 **This library is currently in Alpha and currently does not have a stable release.
 The API may change and may not be backward compatible.
 If you have suggestions for improvements, please open a GitHub issue.
 We'd love to hear your feedback.**

-A light-weight library for adding fault tolerance to large-scale PyTorch distributed training workloads.
+A performant, memory-efficient checkpointing library for PyTorch applications, designed with large, complex distributed workloads in mind.

 ## Install

-Requires Python >= 3.7 and PyTorch >= 1.11
+Requires Python >= 3.7 and PyTorch >= 1.12

 From pip: